Wiktor Wysoczański

-Wiktor Wysoczański (born 24 March 1939, in Verkhnie Vysotske) is an Old Catholic bishop and the present Superior of the Polish Catholic Church.
+Wiktor Wysoczański (24 March 1939 – 27 April 2023) was a Polish Old Catholic bishop who served as a Superior of the Polish Catholic Church.

+Wysoczański was born in Verkhnie Vysotske on 24 March 1939.
 He became Superior in 1995, succeeding Bishop Tadeusz Majewski.
 As Superior, Wysoczański was chosen by the National Synod of the Church and consecrated by at least three bishops who are members of the International Conference of Old-Catholic Bishops (the Utrecht Union).

+Wysoczański died on 27 April 2023, at the age of 84.